nanograv/holodeck/docs/source/index.rst

 The full test suite can be run on all supported python versions using `tox`.
 In the base package directory, simply run `$ tox` and it will use `conda` to create evironments and run tests on all supported python versions.

 **Before submitting a pull request, run `scripts/tester.sh -bv` to run the builtin tests.**
 For more comprehensive testing (e.g. against numerous python versions, and building from the sdist package), you can use the python `tox` package: simply run `tox` in the root directory and it will use the configuration specified in `tox.ini`.
-The scripy `scripts/run_tox.sh` is also provided to setup and execute tox tests and required environments.
+The script `scripts/run_tox.sh` is also provided to setup and execute tox tests and required environments.

 Attribution & Referencing